DIGITALDJZ/Chute-SDK-v2-iOS/README.md

     }];
 ```

-There are a couple methods for retreiving assets.
+There are a couple methods for retrieving assets.
 One runs in the foreground and the other in the background.
 These methods are `- (GCResponse *) assets` and `- (void) assetsInBackgroundWithCompletion:(GCResponseBlock) aResponseBlock`.
 The following is an example of how to use the second method to initialize an array of assets from a chute.

 ```Objective-C
     [_chute assetsInBackgroundWithCompletion:^(GCResponse *response){